 Ram Jhula is an Iron Bridge in rishikesh of Uttarakhand State.
 Ram Jhula is 450- Feet Bridge on the Ganges.
 It connects the Shivananda Ashram to Swarg ashram in opposite sides.
 Ram Jhula is the landmark of the Rishikesh town.
 Previously Ram Jhula was a hanging jute bridge (without pillar).
 The new Ram Jhula was built in 1980.
 Ram Jhula jointly features a busy market on either side.
 You can purchase gems, precious and semi-precious stones, knickknacks, clothes, puja items, CDs, DVDs, etc. There are retailers for products like ayurvedic medicines, caps, Nehru jackets, kurtas, sarees and jewelry, bangles on the slim streets.
 But be cautious before buying anything.
 Overpriced duplicate things are absolutely occupying the shelf.
 After spending a while there we tend to found ourselves hungry.
 We went to Chotiwala for our lunch.

-In rishikesh, it was general opinion that if you had not visited Chotiwala, then your trip was incomplete.
+In Rishikesh, it was the general opinion that if you had not visited Chotiwala, then your trip was incomplete.
 Chotiwala, with its strange name, started off as a small eating outlet about half a century ago.
-And for past 20 years it has been the most famous dining destination of rishikesh.
+And for past 20 years, it has been the most famous dining destination of Rishikesh.
 But apart from that, today the restaurant has become more of a landmark in the area.
 In fact, it is so popular that today many fake Chotiwala restaurants have cropped up across the town.
 So, be cautious!
-The original Chotiwala is located at a walking distance from Ram Jhula into the rishikesh’s main market area, which makes it pretty much an omissible place.
-However, more than that, it is the living mascot who sits outside the restaurant with painted face representing himself as the Chotiwala that makes this place almost impossible to miss.
+The original Chotiwala is located at a walking distance from Ram Jhula into the Rishikesh main market area, which makes it pretty much an omissible place.
+However, more than that, it is the living mascot who sits outside the restaurant with a painted face representing himself as the Chotiwala that makes this place almost impossible to miss.
 The welcome guy, ‘Chotiwala’ happily lets visitors take pictures with him, those who will dine in that.
 Today, there are two Chotiwala restaurants, side by side, as the owners have split the business.
 Both carry the family legacy and the recipes – so guests can pick either of the two restaurants.

 4) Triveni Ghat